5axes/CustomSupportCylinder/README.md

 - Visualisation of the support on the total height
 - Possibility to add an angle to obtain conical support

+**New 2.4.0**

+- Possibility to define a max size for the base of the support

-The initial version was tested on Cura 4.5
+The initial version was tested on Cura 4.5 but last release tested from 4.0 to 4.8

 ![View plugin](./images/plugin.jpg)